kartik-v/yii2-grid/README.md

 - `pageSummaryRowOptions`:  _array_, HTML attributes for the page summary row.
 Defaults to `['class' => 'kv-page-summary warning']`.

 ### Export Grid Data (New)
 This is a new feature added to the GridView widget.
-It allows you to export the displayed grid content as HTML, CSV, TEXT, or EXCEL.
+It allows you to export the displayed grid content as HTML, CSV, TEXT, EXCEL, PDF, & JSON.
 It uses the rendered grid data on client to convert to one of the format specified using JQuery.
 This is supported across all browsers.
-The following are new features added since release v1.6.0:
+The PDF rendering is achieved through a separate extension [yii2-mpdf](http://demos.krajee.com/mpdf).

+Features offered by yii2-grid export:

 - Ability to preprocess and convert column data to your desired value before exporting.
 There is a new property `exportConversions` that can be setup in GridView.
 For example, this currently is set as a default to convert the HTML formatted icons for BooleanColumn to user friendly text like `Active` or `Inactive` after export.